-A booming voice suddenly ripped through the air and halting the excitement, "Silence!"
+A booming voice suddenly ripped through the air, halting the excitement.
+"Silence!"

 Albus Dumbledore approached the woman, stood next to her and placed a hand on her shoulder as the courtroom seemed to freeze.
 The stilled people had their eyes transfixed on Albus, whose kind eyes returned their gaze.
 It could not possibly be him, for he was dead, and as Shacklebolt claimed, there is no magic that can bring the dead to life again.

-Albus cleared his throat and said softly, "If you all have not forgotten; this is a trial, but not a trial for Grace Potter.
-If you want your questions answered then I suggest you simply listen to her."
+Albus cleared his throat and said softly, "If you all have forgotten, this is a trial, but not a trial for Grace Potter.
+If you want your questions answered, then I suggest you simply listen to her."

 Grace smiled again, this time at Albus as she affectionately placed her hand over his on her shoulder.
 "Thank you, Albus."
 She cleared her throat before addressing the Wizengamot.
 "I didn't use magic," she said firmly.
 “Death and I had a conversation many years ago about restoring what should be, and he made a deal with me then.
 I would restore what was right, with his aid, in return for something from me.
 Something he wanted dearly.
 But this all is a very, very long story and for the sake of the trial, my wish is to show you all what happened."
 She looked at Shacklebolt expectantly as she awaited an answer.

 He blinked, looking from Grace to Albus to the rest behind them and slowly nodded.
-"W-wait, you and Death had a conversation?" he asked slowly.
+"You and Death had a conversation?" he asked slowly.

 She sighed.
 "Indeed," she said and returned her attention to the curious Wizengamot.
 "As some of you may know there is a certain ability that can allow a witch or wizard to take their memories and project them to others.
 I can do this, as well as taking offered memories from people to do the same.
-But I need the help of my friends and family to do this and must ask them a great burden to reveal their innermost secrets and precious memories.
-The combination of our memories will ensure truth and hopefully some clarity to you of the Wizengamot today.
-And I must also ask all of you, that if these people agree to help me show you, that I may pick certain pieces from your memory about this tale that are irrelevant to the case but may otherwise be damaging to their credibility."
+But I need the help of my friends and family to do this, and must ask them a great burden to reveal their innermost secrets and precious memories.
+The combination of our memories will ensure truth and, hopefully, some clarity to you of the Wizengamot today.
+And I must also ask all of you that, if these people agree to help me show you, I may pick certain pieces from your memory about this tale that are irrelevant to the case, but may otherwise be damaging to their credibility."